 By not stealing anything that wasn’t to be consumed immediately, almost all evidence was devoured with the meal.
-Bernie was sure he was not being discovered, but would sometimes return when the occupiers were home and listen at doors and windows to find out if they knew of their mystery visitor.
+Beau was sure he was not being discovered, but would sometimes return when the occupiers were home and listen at doors and windows to find out if they knew of their mystery visitor.

 The risk was its own excitement.
-In lonely days and lonelier nights, Bernie might spend a week or more without speaking a single word to another person.
+In lonely days and lonelier nights, Beau might spend a week or more without speaking a single word to another person.
 This was also a way to see how ‘real’ people lived, how families got along when violence wasn’t the only currency.

 Staying clean was a problem, there were just too few places on the streets to be able to clean up, and change clothes.
-Sometimes Bernie took the risk and would wash up at someone’s house.
+Sometimes Beau took the risk and would wash up at someone’s house.
 He would go to their laundry, and find a dirty towel to dry himself with, and to clean up any drops in their bathroom before returning it to the laundry.

-During his wanders, Bernie might see an obvious chore that needed doing around the house.
+During his wanders, Beau might see an obvious chore that needed doing around the house.
 Usually a safety problem in the garden, or shelves that needed to be painted – simple things, usually ones that might have been a give-away during his escapades.
 He decided to cash in on these problems, by returning to the house when people were home and offering to do odd jobs.
 People seemed to welcome his enterprising nature and he gradually built up a small nest egg again.
-Oddly, Bernie was always able to offer the exact service that was required by that household as his specialty.
+Oddly, Beau was always able to offer the exact service that was required by that household as his specialty.

 Lesson learned: Silent observation give one an advantage.

 More lies.
 “It’s going to be a week before my transfer comes through at my new school, and my mum doesn’t want me hanging around the house all day”.